pearls-lab/pearls-lab.github.io/_pages/join_us.md

 nav: true
 nav_order: 5
 ---
 The lab is currently NOT recruiting anyone: interns, undergrads, master's, PhD students, etc. at his moment.
-This may change in the Fall/Winter Quarters.
-Please check back then.
+Please check back in the future for updates.

 When positions are available we are interested in recruiting is select topics, particularly students with a strong background in: reinforcement learning, natural language processing, machine learning, and general deep learning engineering.